TencentBlueKing/bk-cmdb/docs/apidoc/cc/en/add_host_to_business_idle.md

-### Function description
+### Function Description

-Add hosts to the service idle machine
-- This interface ensures that hosts are either added successfully or fail at the same time(v3.10.25+)
+Add hosts to the business idle hosts.
+This interface ensures that hosts are either added successfully together or fail together (v3.10.25+, Permission: Host pool host allocation to business permission)

 ### Request Parameters